From

 United Nations Development Fund for Women

-All UNIFEM programmes support women’s human rights, because women suffer from
+All UNIFEM programmes support women’s human rights, because women

-to the Convention on the
+every region turning to the Convention

-rights tool, UNIFEM works with women’s groups and governments to map shortfalls
+as a human rights tool, UNIFEM works with women’s groups and

-in national implementation of the treaty, and put in place laws and policies to
+governments to map shortfalls in national implementation of the treaty,

-uphold it. read more lea más et aussi
+and put in place laws and policies to uphold it. read more lea más

 Women's human rights